xizon/uix-kit/README.md

 * Provides a common web page components and layouts
 * W3C Standard Support
 * Support PJAX no refresh method for loading pages
-* Support JS and CSS component( Sass Format ) development with Gulp & Webpack together
+* Support JS, HTML and SASS component library automatically packaged.
+* Make a foundation for the React architecture.

 * * *